lkerr/groundfish-MSE/documentation/econ_module.md

     * The revised data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
 I should probably profile the code to speed it up.
     * I tried rewriting the model to economize on memory by only loading "small" data.tables and then mergeing them.
 That actually takes a large amount of time (>2-3 minutes).
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
-  * does not store fishery revenue anywhere, just overwrites it.
   * slowest parts are joint_production, zero-ing out the closed stocks, and the randomdraw.

 ### Notes